 “The gut is the source of our great desire for fat and sugar,” says Zuker.

 The topic in question is an incredibly timely one, given the current global obesity epidemic.
-An estimated 13 percent of adults worldwide are obese — thrice that in 1975.
-In the US, that figure is even higher — at a staggering 42 percent.
+An estimated 13 percent of adults worldwide are obeseexternal link, opens in a new tab — thrice that in 1975.
+In the US, that figure is even higher — at a staggering 42 percentexternal link, opens in a new tab.
 “It’s a very significant and important health problem,” says Zuker.

 Having a high body-mass index is a risk factor for stroke, diabetes, and several other diseases.
 “It’s clear that if we want to help make a difference here, we need to understand the biological basis for our strong appetite for fat and sugar,” he says.
 Doing so will help us design interventions in the future to “suppress this strong drive to consume” and combat obesity.

 To elucidate what drives our preference for fat, Mengtong Li, a postdoctoral associate in Zuker’s lab at Columbia, led a series of experiments using mice.
 From various earlier studies, the researchers suspected this preference occurs after ingestion, similar to what happens with sugar.

 To test their hypothesis, they offered the animals two bottles — one containing an artificial sweetener, the other containing fat.
 While both options were equally attractive at the start, the latter was the clear favorite 48 hours later.
 Because artificial sweeteners send signals to the brain only upon hitting the tongue but not after they’ve been swallowed, the mice’s behavioral switch proved the researchers’ hunch right: that fat continues to alert the brain to its presence post-ingestion even after it reaches the gut, thus driving our desire for it.